Muriel Matters: Candidate for Hastings

-Returning to the UK, Matters was selected to run as the Labour Party candidate for the seat of Hastings in the General Election of 1924.
+After returning to the UK, Matters was selected to run as the Labour Party candidate for the seat of Hastings in the general election of 1924.
 Her opponent was the incumbent Conservative candidate, Lord Eustace Percy.
-She ran on a largely socialist platform advocating a fairer distribution of wealth, work for the unemployed and furthering the equality of the sexes.
-During the election, Muriel's younger brother, Leonard Matters, joined her on the campaign.
-Leonard's experience as a writer and journalist would have been invaluable in negotiating the hostile Hastings press (Leonard himself would later become the Member for Lambeth in 1929).
-Despite the Matters’ best efforts, Lord Eustace Percy was returned with an increased majority of 9,135 which echoed the Conservative gains across the country.
+She ran on a largely socialist platform, advocating a fairer distribution of wealth, work for the unemployed and furthering the equality of the sexes.
+During the election, her younger brother, Leonard Matters, joined her on the campaign.
+Leonard's experience as a writer and journalist would have been invaluable in negotiating the hostile Hastings press (Leonard himself was later elected as the member for Kennington in 1929).
+Despite the Matters’ best efforts, Muriel was unsuccessful, receiving 28.6% of the vote.
+Lord Eustace Percy was returned with an increased majority of 9,135 which echoed the Conservative gains across the country.

 Hastings remained a safe Conservative seat and was not claimed by a Labour Party candidate until 1997.

+Family and Personal life

+In September 1913, Matters became engaged to William Arnold Porter (1871-1949).
+Porter was born in Philadelphia and moved to Wilmington, Delaware, where he trained and worked as a dental assistant with dentist, F.C.
+Smith at the Wilmington Dental Office on Market Street.

+In the early 1900s, Porter immigrated to the United Kingdom, where he worked as a Dental Assistant in Leicester, before marrying his first wife, Mabel Buchanan, from Wilmington in 1903 and continuing to work in Leicester.
+In 1910, Dr Porter moved to London and began working as a Dentist.
+In 1912, Porter divorced his first wife and in 1914 married Matters.
+Porter was a founder and past president of the American Dental Society of London.
+Porter died in 1949 at the age of 79.

+Matters was also the sister to journalist, former British Member of Parliament and author of The Mystery of Jack the Ripper Leonard Matters, who also acted as election agent for Muriel Matters' 1924 election campaign in Hastings.

 Later life and death

 In the years after the election, Matters settled in Hastings with her husband.
-It was 1928, when a fifty-one-year-old Matters finally achieved what she and other women of Great Britain were seeking - equal suffrage for women compared to men (partial suffrage had been granted to women in 1918).
+In 1928, a fifty-one-year-old Matters finally saw the achievement of what she and other women of Great Britain were seeking, equal suffrage for women and men (partial suffrage had been granted to women in 1918).
 In her later years, Matters often wrote letters to the editor of newspapers, frequented the local library and was heavily involved in the Hastings community.
 Controversial to the end, she was locally reported as seen "skinny dipping" at Pelham Beach.

-Widowed in 1949, Matters died 21 years later on 17 November 1969, aged 92, at the St Leonards on Sea nursing home.
+Widowed in 1949, Matters died 21 years later, on 17 November 1969, aged 92, at the St Leonards on Sea nursing home.
+Her ashes were scattered in the Hastings Cemetery.